Understanding shame

 The 3 E's of shame

 Healthy shameShame that is felt and recovered from.
-This can lead to feeling humble and grateful, and increase respect for others and ourselves.
+Often leading to feeling humble, grateful, or respectful.

-Acute shameShame that is felt in response to a single event.
-This can lead to intense negative feelings in the moment.
+Acute shameShame that is felt in response to a specific and single event.
+Leading to intense negative feelings in the moment that pass.

 Chronic shameA constant nagging of the possibility of shame.
-This can lead to constant feelings of not being good enough, of personal boundaries being crossed or violated, of being a failure or worthless.
-Trauma is one cause of chronic shame.
+Leading to negative self-views, such as believing we are not good enough, a failure or worthless, or feelings of personal boundaries being crossed or violated.

 Trauma and shame